actions/toolkit/.github/CONTRIBUTING.md

 Log issues for both bugs and enhancement requests.
 Logging issues are important for the open community.

 Issues in this repository should be for the toolkit packages.
-Runner specific issues can be filed [in the runner repository](https://github.com/actions/runner).
+General feedback for GitHub Actions should be filed in the [community forums.](https://github.community/t5/GitHub-Actions/bd-p/actions) Runner specific issues can be filed [in the runner repository](https://github.com/actions/runner).

 ## Enhancements and Feature Requests